austinchitmon/personal-site/blog/hello-blog.md

     npm run blog:update-manifest
     ```

-1. This creates a `manifest.json` file in the `public/blog` directory with a list of navigable `.md` files for display.
-This command also gets ran on the `gh-pages.yml` deploy script for production builds.
+1. This creates a `blog-manifest.ts` file in the `src/app/shared/data` directory with a list of navigable `.md` files for display.
+This command is setup with `prebuild` and `prebuild:prod` to ensure it always stays up to date.

-    ```json
+    ```typescript
-    {
+    export const BLOG_MANIFEST = {
       "files": [
         {
           "fileName": "hello-blog.md",